node-class-may-2023/ComIT_Node/javascript.md

 }

 ```
-* The while statement will not be executed if the condition it's false from the begining
+* The while statement will not be executed if the condition is false from the beginning

 **Example:**
 ```js